Exeter/PEA_connect/README.md

 [Here](EXPLORING.md)

 ##Todo:
- - Redocument readme
  - Add to README how an actual user/class data looks like in JSON
- - fix tests/examples
+ - Make into pip installable thing